JohanPeeters/ride-sharing/README.md

 ### Available Scripts

-In the project directory, you can run:
+In the project directory, you can also run the following scripts.
+Note that by directly running these, the netlify.toml and headers file will not be modified using the variables present in the .env file:

 #### `npm start`